Mintless Jettons Processing

 Mintless Jettons - are an extension (TEP-177 and TEP-176) of the standard Jetton implementation (TEP-74) on the TON blockchain.

-This implementation allows for large-scale, decentralized airdrops to millions of users without incurring significant costs or adding excessive load to the blockchain.
+This implementation enables large-scale, decentralized airdrops to millions of users without incurring significant costs or adding excessive load to the blockchain.

 Basic Features

-• User-Friendly Airdrops: Users immediately have their jettons ready to use—send, swap, and so on—without any preparatory steps like withdrawal or claim.
-It just works!
+- User-Friendly Airdrops: Users have their jettons ready to use immediately—send, swap, and more—without any preparatory steps like withdrawal or claim!

 Supporting Mintless Jettons in On-Chain Protocols